How to Share Bad News with a Patient

 Advising your patients that you need to refer them to a specialist because you detected a suspicious mass on the X-ray or telling a patient they may eventually need surgery are examples of clinical information that may be perceived as bad news.
 While conveying bad news to a patient may conjure up fear and anxiety in the patient's mind, many doctors dread performing the task as much as the patient fears receiving the news.

-by Lori Holt in Patient Interactions on Thursday, October 6, 2016
+Posted in Risk Management on Thursday, October 6, 2016

 Doctors must be willing to have honest conversations with their patients—no matter how difficult.
 This in turn reflects on the high levels of caring within the profession, a key reason why many Doctors of Chiropractic chose this career in the first place.

 Here are some tips to convey the bad news with as much professionalism as possible.